 8. Benefits of Residential vs Commercial Real Estate Investing in Orlando

-Orlando has added more than 1, 73,900 jobs since the recession with a growth rate of 3.2% every year for next 10 years.
-Over the past 5 years it has grown 217% faster with the increasing job opportunities.
-Even if this place is one of the most popular locations which is in demand for real-estate, you can still find affordable and spacious houses.
+Orlando has added more than 1,73,900 jobs since the recession with a growth rate of 3.2% every year for the next 10 years.
+Over the past 5 years, it has grown 217% faster with the increasing job opportunities.
+Even if this place is one of the most popular locations which is in demand for real estate, you can still find affordable and spacious houses.

-This city has experienced an annual job growth of around 4.4% and is also one of the fastest growing metro areas in the country.
+This city has experienced annual job growth of around 4.4% and is also one of the fastest-growing metro areas in the country.
 The city is also set to experience its highest job growth rate in the 10 years to come.
 A market with high job growth is a great market for real estate investment as well within the next year.

 9. Benefits of Residential vs Commercial Real Estate Investing in Tampa

-Tampa metro area is considered among the top performing cities in the US.
-It is listed in the top 20 fastest growing metros in the US.
+Tampa metro area is considered among the top-performing cities in the US.
+It is listed in the top 20 fastest-growing metros in the US.
 It has 4 million people and has the potential to cater to more migrants.
-Tampa real estate may look bit pricey, but if you make a detailed analysis before investing you can get hold of deals as low as $90,000.
-There are a number of nature parks, landmarks, museums, and eateries for tourists to visit in Tampa.
+Tampa real estate may look a bit pricey, but if you make a detailed analysis before investing you can get hold of deals as low as $90,000.
+There are several nature parks, landmarks, museums, and eateries for tourists to visit in Tampa.

-Tourist influx also means increase in short term residential contracts, which is a selling point of Tampa real estate market in 2018.
+Tourist influx also means an increase in short-term residential contracts, which is a selling point of the Tampa real estate market in 2018.
 Main tourist attractions include Big Cat Rescue, Busch Gardens Florida, Eureka Springs Park, and Tampa-Bay History Center among many others.
-Growing tourism has a tremendous positive effect on the real estate in Tampa FL.
+Growing tourism has a tremendously positive effect on the real estate in Tampa FL.